-April 10, 2011 David Michael Geftakys, son of Judy and David, is a musician.
-He has just come out with a new EP album, 'Lines in My Hands'.
+April 10, 2011 David Michael Geftakys, son of Judy and David, is a singer/song writer, based in Los Angeles.
+Check out his music and website.

-December 6, 2010 Stephen M., son of Jim and Brinda, from the Tuscola Assembly, went to be with the Lord today, following surgery for another brain tumor.
+December 6, 2010 Stephen M., son of Jim and Brinda, from the Tuscola Assembly, went to be with the Lord following surgery for another brain tumor.
 He lived for thirty-five more years after his first inoperable brain tumor was diagnosed at the age of three in 1975.
 Here is a note from Brinda.
-Please pray for the family.
 Stephen's obituary was published in the Champaign, IL, newspaper.

 January 4, 2010 Amy Russ Cahill, from the Huntington Beach Assembly 1989-1991, has written, performed and produced several pieces of music.